 - General condition and any needed repairs

-Afterward, the appraiser searches for similar sales in the area within the prior 12 months to create an opinion of your home’s fair market value.
+Afterward, the appraiser searches for similar sales in the area within the prior 12 months, often called comps, and uses their sales prices to determine your home’s fair market value.

-The appraiser drafts a report (usually 10 pages or less for a residential property) for the lender, which on average takes less than a week to complete.
+The appraiser drafts a report for the lender, which can take a week or two to complete.
 FHA and VA loan appraisals might take a bit longer because these lenders require more detailed appraisal reports.

 “Usually, the market moves before the appraisers do,” says New York City real estate agent Dylan Hoffman, who ranks in the top 100 brokers nationwide.
 “It’s the brokers that set the market, not the banks.
 We’re always pushing the market up, up, higher, higher.
 We have to become educators to the banks to let them know what the market’s doing.”

 Your appraisal might also suffer from bad or missed comps.
-Perhaps a neighboring property was rundown when it was sold but the new owners have rehabilitated it — or public records haven’t yet recorded a recent sale of a property similar to yours.
+Perhaps a neighboring property was rundown when it was sold, but the new owners have since rehabilitated it — or public records haven’t yet recorded a recent sale of a property similar to yours.
 Foreclosures, bank-owned properties, private sales to relatives, and distressed properties in your area also can skew the comps.

-In terms of pricing, if homes in your area tend to sell for, say, about $500,000 — where you’ve set your asking price — and one of the comps that an appraiser has selected sold for $380,000, the whole average drops to $450,000.
+In terms of pricing, if homes in your area tend to sell for about $500,000 — where you’ve set your asking price — and one of the comps that an appraiser has selected sold for $380,000, the whole average drops to $450,000.

 Think of an appraisal as the appraiser’s “price opinion,” Hoffman says.
 “It’s up to the appraiser’s discretion to follow up and figure out why there’s an outlier.”
 That might mean researching a previous sale through public records or the broker who sold the property.

-“Appraisers are subjective,” Hoffman says.
-“If they’re not wowed by the property and sold on the property while they’re there, that can be an issue.”
+While appraisers strive to provide an objective assessment of value, they are still human.
+Hoffman says that “If they [appraisers] are not wowed by the property and sold on the property while they’re there, that can be an issue.”